September 9

 For youth football, teams are often capped at 30-40 players.

-College teams will often carry 100-120 players on their roster.
+College football teams will often carry 100-120 players on their roster.
 It may vary based on coaches and programs.

 Offensive Positions In Football